HomeAbout the Scholarship FAQPrevious Winners

 Please submit an email to Scholarship@DanCalugarFoundation.org containing:

-1. A concise account of your career objectives, goals, and how your college experiences will contribute to their attainment.
+1. A statement of your career objectives, goals, and how your college experiences will contribute to their attainment.

 You will need to email a copy of the admission letter to Scholarship@DanCalugarFoundation.org for your scholarship funds to be paid.
-We will also ask you for your permission to include your name, school of admission and your photograph on the “Previous Winners” tab of this website.
+After your scholarship check is mailed, we will also ask you for your permission to include your name, school of admission and your photograph on the “Previous Winners” tab of this website.

 Frequently Asked Questions